semoro/gosleep/README.md

   - Adjust zone durations to match your personal wind-down routine

 - **Home Detection**:
-  - Automatically detects when you're at home via Wi-Fi network
+  - Automatically detects when you're at home via Wi-Fi network or geofencing
+  - Set a specific location on a map to define your home area
   - Only sends bedtime reminders when you're at home
+  - Works with either Wi-Fi or location (OR condition)

 - **Charging Detection**:
   - Monitors if your device is charging